johnfarris1001/phase-1-project/README.md

 ## Description

 This single page application uses the free API at [TheCocktailDB](www.thecocktaildb.com/api.php).
 It will show users a random cocktail, allow users to search based on ingredient or name, show full details of a cocktail, and allow users to save cocktails to a list.
+The list can be used to compare ingredients needed for each cocktail.

 ### Features: